moriasano/ShadowCrack/README.txt

 To use a different dictionary, add the dictionary to the directory and specify the filename in utils.py @ PASSWORDS = 'filename.txt'

-Currently ShadowCrack only supports passwords hashed with MD5, SHA256, and SHA512
+Currently ShadowCrack only supports passwords hashed with SHA512